spawnmarvel/azure-arm-104/3_compute/vm_simple_lin/readme.md

 New-AzResourceGroupDeployment -Name $deployName ` -customPrefix $customPrefixTmp `
+  -deployToSubnet $subnetDeployTmp `
   -ResourceGroupName $resourceGrVM.ResourceGroupName `
   -virtualNetworkId $vnetId `
   -TemplateFile $templateFile -TemplateParameterFile $paramterFile -adminUsername $userName -adminPassword $passWordSecure -WhatIf
-   # Verbose, Debug or WhatIf for actually deploying it
+# verbose or debug or WhatIf for actually deploying it
 ```

 ### 4.1 Secure the password if not using keyvault